ubccr/xdmod/docs/cloud.md

   - The average amount of root volume disk space (in bytes) reserved by running sessions, weighted by wall hours.
 - Average Wall Hours per Session
   - The average wall time that a session was running, in hours.
+- Core Hour Utilization: %
+  - A percentage that shows how many core hours were reserved over a time period against how many core hours a resource had available during that time period.
 - Core Hours: Total
   - The total number of core hours consumed by running sessions.
 - Number of Sessions Ended